-RJ 14-02-1988 Sunday
+RJ 14/02/1988 Sunday

-Monday – smoked two, met Daniel
+Monday – smoked two cigarettes, met Daniel.

-Tuesday – Nothing happened
+Tuesday – Nothing happened.

 Wednesday – Bought 24 Garfield cards, Luciana and Patricia called me!

-Thursday – went to Daniel’s house to see the kitten he found, went to Sergio’s
+Thursday – went to Daniel’s house to see the kitten he found, went to Sergio’s.

 Friday – Most horrifying day of my life.
 I went to visit Ana Claudia in Botafogo.
 We talked a lot as we hadn’t seen each other for 8 months (she moved to Rio in July).
-At 5:15, while it rained, I got in the 433 bus, ready for the hour long journey from Botafogo to Vila Isabel – Carnival Champion 1988.
+At 5:15, while it rained, I got on the 433 bus, ready for the hour long journey from Botafogo to Vila Isabel – Carnival Champion of 1988.
 Except the journey took nearly four hours.
 The way up until the centre was fine, but the rain got heavier and the traffic got really bad.
 Just before getting to Tijuca the water was high and covering cars’ wheels and many were stuck.
 It was safer to stay on the bus, as it could drive through the water.

-With the water up to my knees I started walking, when I realised the water was up to my waist.
-A bus drove past and I had to hold on to a lamp post, building up the courage to cross the street (28 de Setembro) which had a strong current.
-A man said he’d help me cross, but he was so drunk I ended up helping him cross.
-The street leading to mine was VERY FULL but water was still and I just went for it.
-I had already cried, pissed on my pants and nothing else mattered.
+I spent ages holding on to a lamp post, building up the courage to cross the street (28 de Setembro) which had a strong current.
+A man said he’d help me cross, but he was so drunk I ended up helping him!
+The street leading to mine was VERY FULL but the water was still and I just went for it.
+I had already cried, pissed on my pants, and nothing else mattered.
 I just wanted to get home.
-I got into my road (Torres Homen) and it wasn’t full of water, there was a lot of mud but in comparison with the rest it was fine… When my aunt opened the door she nearly fainted with relief.
+I got into my road (Torres Homen) and it wasn’t flooded, there was a lot of mud but, in comparison with the rest, it was fine… When my aunt opened the door she nearly fainted with relief.
 I had a shower for ages.
 Lots of people died and lost homes.
 We went to LBA to help out yesterday.